vitalets/github-trending-repos/README.md

 ## How it works
 Every day the bot checks [GitHub trending repos](https://github.com/trending) and makes a comment in issues if new trending repo appears.
+As a subscriber you can receive these notifications in GitHub.

 [trending-daily]: https://github.com/vitalets/github-trending-repos/labels/trending-daily
 [trending-weekly]: https://github.com/vitalets/github-trending-repos/labels/trending-weekly